md-aman07/ApnaCollege_1/README.md

 # ApnaCollege_1
-This is first for learning
+This is first for learning.
+Mohd Aman